-From version 8.0.17, by default when a new cluster is created on an instance where the MySQL Clone plugin is available then it is automatically installed and the cluster is configured to support cloning.
-The InnoDB Cluster recovery accounts are created with the required BACKUP\ADMIN privilege.
+By default, when a new cluster is created on an instance where the MySQL Clone plugin is available, it is automatically installed and the cluster is configured to support cloning.
+The InnoDB Cluster recovery accounts are created with the required BACKUP_ADMIN privilege.